-The course will expand their fluency, range and depth of their use of the foreign language in the four main areas of listening, speaking, reading and writing.
+The course will enable students to achieve a significant level of French, to build their fluency, range and depth of their use of the foreign language in the four main areas of listening, speaking, reading and writing.

-It will increase their curiosity about the language, the country, the people, their environment, society, traditions and culture
+It will expand their curiosity about the language, the country, the people, their environment, society, traditions and culture

-It will support the student on reaching a level of significant competence in the four main areas of listening, speaking, reading and writing.
+It will enable the student to reach a level of significant competence in the four main areas of listening, speaking, reading and writing.

-The module will consolidate the student's ability to:
+The module will enable students to:

-- talk about "la Francophonie"

-- discuss holidays and problems encountered

-- discuss property issues

-- discuss tourism and its implications

-- discuss about environmental issues

-- discuss transport issues

-- discuss the French media and audience habits

-- discuss the French national press

-- discuss health issues
+Areas covered: Main grammar areas:

+talk about "la Francophonie" discuss holidays and problems encountered discuss property issues discuss tourism and its implications discuss about environmental issues discuss transport issues discuss the French media and audience habits discuss the French national press discuss health issues Phrases of obligation Expression of obligation Noun subordinates, with a main verb of affection or feeling Comparisons Probability markers Conditional phrases Antonyms Relative clauses with prepositions Comparative phrases Pronominal phrases Impersonal phrases Indirect style in writing and speaking Qui and que Aller plus infinitive to convey future

+■ Ne pas + infinitive